 In the first phase of testing the Perfectionistic Self-Presentation Scale (PSPS) was administered at the beginning of the B.P.Ed.
-Course (in the 1^{st} week of July, 2006) the scores actually exhibited the entry behaviour (pre-test score).
-After some time of running the course in the second phase the same test was administered in 3^{rd} week of November, 2006.
+Course (in the 1st week of July, 2006) the scores actually exhibited the entry behaviour (pre-test score).
+After some time of running the course in the second phase the same test was administered in 3rd week of November, 2006.
 In the final phase, the same test was administered at the completion of the course (1st week of April, 2007, before study leave).
 It is observed that the scores on all of the PSPS sub-scales (i.e., Perfectionistic Self-Promotion, Non-display of Imperfection and Non-disclosure of Imperfection) decreased as the course was advanced towards the completion.
-Perfectionistic Self-Promotion is actually the tendency of proclaiming and displaying one's perfection, Non-display of Imperfection is the tendency of concealing and avoiding behavioral demonstration of one's imperfection.
+Perfectionistic Self-Promotion is actually the tendency of proclaiming and displaying one's perfection, Non-display of Imperfection is the tendency of concealing and avoiding behavioral demonstration of one's imperfection and Non-disclosure of Imperfection is the tendency of evading and avoiding verbal admission of one's imperfection.
 According to Hewitt, et al, (2003)[18] (a) Perfectionistic self-presentation are generally related to measures of anxiety and (b) that non-display of imperfection is especially linked to social measures of anxiety and (c) nondisclosure of imperfection uniquely predicts one non-socially based of anxiety.
 As per the progress of the B.P.Ed.
-Course the students' Perfectionistic self-presentation scores, non-display of imperfection scores and non-disclosure of imperfection and non-disclosure of anxiety and non-socially based form of anxiety.
+Course the students' Perfectionistic self-presentation scores, non-display of imperfection scores and non-disclosure of imperfection scores were decreased.
+This fact transpires that B.P.Ed. course puts its impact on the management of general anxiety, social anxiety and non-socially based form of anxiety.